Keizaal/Keizaal/README.md

 <ins>**Keizaal is acting strangely after automatically sorting the load order.**</ins>

-**NEVER USE LOOT OR MO2 TO AUTOMATICALLY SORT YOUR LOAD ORDER!** Keizaal's plugins have been carefully sorted manually to ensure that everything works as intended.
+**NEVER USE LOOT OR MOD ORGANIZER TO AUTOMATICALLY SORT YOUR LOAD ORDER!** Keizaal's plugins have been carefully sorted manually to ensure that everything works as intended.
 Sorting the load order using an automatic tool **will** cause issues.
 If you have used an automated program to sort your load order, you forfeit all support I would normally provide until you restore your load order to Keizaal's default.
-You should be able to find a backup of the lists' load order in Profiles/Keizaal inside your MO2 installation folder.
+You should be able to find a backup of the lists' load order in Profiles/Keizaal inside your Mod Organizer installation folder.

 Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.
 If you make modifications to Keizaal, you do so at your own risk.
 No support will be provided.